KristianLyng/varnishfoo/chapter-2.rst

          date

 We then change permissions for ``foo.sh``, making it executable by all users, then verify that it does what it's supposed to.
-Next up, let's test if we can run it through Apache.
 If everything is set up correctly, scripts under ``/usr/lib/cgi-bin`` are accessible through ``http://localhost:8080/cgi-bin/``::

         # http -p Hhb http://localhost:8080/cgi-bin/foo.sh